ValdezFOmar/.dotfiles/notes/installation-guide.md

     ip link

-For wireless and WWAN, make sure the card is not blocked with `rfkill`.
+For wireless and WLAN, make sure the card is not blocked with `rfkill`.

     rfkill
     rfkill unblock wlan